pnp/cli-microsoft365/docs/docs/cmd/teams/team/team-app-list.md

 ## Options

 `-i, --teamId [teamId]`
-: The id of the Microsoft Teams Team from.
+: The id of the Microsoft Teams Team.
 Specify either `teamId` or `teamName` but not both.

 `-n, --teamName [teamName]`
-: The name of the Microsoft Teams Team apps from.
+: The name of the Microsoft Teams Team.
 Specify either `teamId` or `teamName` but not both.

 --8<-- "docs/cmd/_global.md"